gasingh/shapeAlignment/README.md

 ![](https://github.com/gasingh/ICP-3D/blob/main/ViewCapture20240531_043415%20-%20Copy.jpg)

+_This is an implementation of the Iterative Closest Point, ICP inside Rhino 3d.
+All the math is coded from scratch inside pure Python with no external dependencies.
+The ICP is embedded inside Rhinocommon API, to leverage direct access to Rhino 3D point clouds and meshes.
+No external scientific libraries were used, so all the supporting mathematical logic was written from scratch._

+_The envisaged usefulness of this algorithm is for mesh geometry verification and the need for precise mesh to mesh alignments, esp. in cases of geometries with unknown generation history.
 _The ICP algorithm can be used to match point clouds in a variety of applications, including robotics, computer vision, and 3D scanning.
 It is a powerful method for aligning point clouds and can be used to create high-quality 3D models from multiple scans or to register 3D objects in real time._

-_This is an implementation of the ICP inside Rhino.
-All the math is coded independently inside pure Python with no external code.
-The ICP is embedded inside Rhinocommon API, to leverage direct access to Rhino 3D point clouds and meshes.
-No external scientific libraries are used._

 `#machine-learning` `#statistics` `#linear-algebra` `#applied-maths` `#3d` `#geometry`